stavyadatta/ePortfolio/README.md

 So I can store my projects.

 # Documentation
-## Architecture
-An architecture diagram can be found [here](Documentation/EverestArchitecture.pdf)
+An **architecture diagram** can be found [here](Documentation/EverestArchitecture.png)

-## Back End
-Documentation of deployed back-end functions can be found [here](Documentation/FunctionsDocumentation.pdf)
+**Back-end functions** documentation can be found [here](Documentation/FunctionsDocumentation.pdf)

-## Data Model
-The data model used in the in app can be found [here](Documentation/DataModel.pdf)
+**Data model** documentation used in the in app can be found [here](Documentation/DataModel.pdf)

-## Deployment
-A deployment architecture diagragram can be found [here](Documentation/DeploymentArchitecture.pdf)
+A **deployment architecture** diagram can be found [here](Documentation/DeploymentArchitecture.png)

-## Style Guide
-A style guide for the current templates can be found [here](Documentation/StyleGuide.pdf)
+A **style guide** for the current templates can be found [here](Documentation/StyleGuide.pdf)

 # System Requirements
+The app uses Node 10+, Firebase, React and Redux as it's main dependancies, these must be installed on the machine before the app can be run.

 # Installation Guide
+## Deployment
+As indicated in the [deployment architecture diagram](Documentation/DeploymentArchitecture.png) the application is authomatically deployed through Travis CI to a firebase project used for the development of the [demo](#demo),

+In order to deploy the project to a custom firebase project, a new firebase project must be set up with the app added in the firebase console.

+Several files within the app will need to be updated with the new project's information, namely:
+* Front-End/everest/src/Firebase.js
+* .firebaserc

+## Local Testing
+Installing dependancies requires npm to be installed on the local machine.

+Running ``` npm install``` in the root directory will install all dependancies for the backend and front end application for local testing.

+Running ``` npm start``` in the root directory will install all dependancies and start a local emulator for testing purposes.

 # Changelog
 ## Sprint 1
 ## Sprint 2